-- Do you have evidence of having completed high school/secondary school?
-(Your high school diploma)
+- Do you have proof of having completed high school/secondary school, e.g., your high school diploma?

-If you answered “yes” to both of those questions, you are in good standing to be admitted into university or college in Canada.
-The school you are applying to will review your transcripts to confirm that you completed the specific courses.
+If you answered “yes” to both of these questions, you’re in a good position to be admitted into university or college in Canada.
+The school you’re applying to will review your transcripts to confirm that you completed the specific courses.
 These courses are provincially-examinable subjects and the scores you achieved will be used to determine your GPA.
 Keep in mind that universities and colleges require a certain GPA as part of their admission requirements.
 You can confirm your eligibility when you apply through ApplyBoard.

-As part of the requirements for direct entry into a Canadian college or university, you will need to have completed the GCE with at least five O-Level subjects and two A-Level subjects.
-If you are a student with AS-Levels, Canadian schools require a minimum of four AS-Level subjects in place of the two A-Levels.
+As part of the requirements for direct entry into a Canadian college or university, many academic institutions will require that you’ve completed the GCE with at least five O-Level subjects and two A-Level subjects.
+If you’re a student with AS-Levels, Canadian schools usually require a minimum of four AS-Level subjects in place of the two A-Levels.
 However, the admission requirements for applicants with GCE O-Level and A-Level credentials can vary greatly by program and institution.
 Ensure you double-check the specific requirements for the academic institutions and programs that you’re applying to.

 If you find yourself in this position without A-Level subjects, don’t worry, you have options.
-You do not need to stay in your home country to complete a full two-year cycle of A-Levels.
-With your O-Level subjects, you can receive credit towards Grade 11 and complete only one year of remaining equivalent studies before you begin an academic program at a Canadian university or college.
-Moreover, some institutions offer accelerated high school completion programs.
+You don’t need to stay in your home country to complete a full two-year cycle of A-Levels.
+With your O-Level subjects, you can receive credit towards Grade 11 and complete one year of remaining equivalent studies before you begin an academic program at a Canadian university or college.
+Also, some institutions offer accelerated high school completion programs.

-Once you have completed your A-Level subjects, you will stand at a higher academic level.
-You may even be given transfer credits for your first year of university, depending on the institution.
-It is always a good idea to investigate whether you can advocate for transfer credits.
-Where due, you will save time and money and you will not have to repeat courses if you have already taken the equivalent.
+Once you have completed your A-Level subjects, you’ll stand at a higher academic level.
+Depending on the institution, you may even be given transfer credits for your first year of university.
+It’s important to investigate whether you can advocate for transfer credits.
+If possible, you’ll save time and money and you won’t have to repeat courses if you’ve already taken the equivalent.